Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 and

 are isomorphisms for any $M\in \bf{Mod}_R^a$ and $N\in\bf{Mod}_S^a$.
 This is obvious from the fact that $R^a \to S^a$ is an isomorphism of $R^a$-modules. \end{proof}

 \begin{defn} We say that an $R^a$-module $M^a\in \mathbf{Mod}_R^a$ is {\it almost finitely generated} (resp. {\it almost finitely presented}) if its representative $M\in \mathbf{Mod}_R$ is almost finitely generated (resp. almost finitely presented).
-This definition does not depend on a choice of representative by Lemma \ref{almost-almost-finitely-presented} \end{defn}
+This definition does not depend on the choice of a representative due to Lemma~\ref{almost-almost-finitely-presented} \end{defn}

 We now want to establish certain good properties of almost finitely presented modules in short exact sequences.
 This will be crucial later to develop a good theory of almost coherent modules.